David-DangMinhDuc/Sentiment-Analysis-Project/README.md

-# Sentiment Analyst from Twitter Financial News Dataset and web app demonstration
+# Sentiment Analysis from Twitter Financial News Dataset and web app demonstration
 This is a self-project, which is started from August 2024 to October 2024.
 In this project, I researched and trained RoBERTa model for analyzing sentiment from Twitter Financial News Dataset.
 Then, I built and demonstrated a web app for this task by using Streamlit.
 Besides, I utilized BERT model for doing the same task (sentiment analyst) and compared this model with RoBERTa.

 ## Dataset